Webtrends Tracking Code

 What is a design?

-Designs can also, subject to the nationality of the owner of the design, benefit from unregistered design rights.
+Designs can also benefit from unregistered design rights.
 UK design rights apply to original, non-commonplace designs of the shape or configuration of products.
-Design right is not a monopoly right.
 A design right protects the design from copying.

 How are designs protected?